 - Customers reported that their ordering behavior changes often included smaller portion sizes, healthier salad dressing and main course choices, and the addition of a side salad.

-Interviews with restaurant owners and wait staff showed that the program and study measures did not disturb or negatively impact the atmosphere or business of the restaurant.
+Interviews with restaurant owners and wait staff showed that the program and study measures did not disturb or negatively impact the restaurant's atmosphere or business.

 For more detailed program results:

 Nothwehr, F., Haines, H., Chrisman, M., & Schultz, U. (2014).
 Statewide Dissemination of a Rural, Non-Chain Restaurant Intervention: Adoption, Implementation and Maintenance.
 Health Education Research, 29(3), 433-441.

 Nothwehr, F., Snetselaar, L., Dawson, J., & Schultz, U. (2013).
 Promoting Healthy Choices in Non-Chain Restaurants: Effects of a Simple Cue to Customers.
 Health Promotion Practice, 14(1), 132-138.

 Nothwehr, F., Snetselaar, L., Dawson, J., Hradek, C., & Sepulveda, M. (2010).
 Healthy Option Preferences of Rural Restaurant Customers.
 Health Promotion Practice, 11(6), 828-836.

 Some restaurant owners were not interested in joining the program, believing that they had no healthy options available or that their customers would not like it.
 However, study results showed that customers appreciated the program even if they did not make healthy choices at that time.

 The program website includes window and table sign templates as well as a press release template.
 Options for where to purchase the table sign holders and laminated posters are listed as well.

 Due to the standardization of chain restaurants and federal law requirements for larger chains to post nutritional information, this program is catered toward and will get a warmer response from owner-operated, non-chain restaurants.